Peter-Two-Point-O/POUTINE/README.md

 ## Reference Set
 Included in this release is our *reference set* comprised of 124 mtb strains we have used for internal testing.
-The homoplasy_counter.sh file starts a test run using this reference set.
+Feel free to use this dataset for test runs of the program.